 NAP’s standing rules establish administrative and operational rules controlled by the members themselves (represented by voting delegates at the NAP Biennial Convention), and that continue in force until they are changed or rescinded.

-In 2001, NAP and the American Institute of Parliamentarians jointly adopted a code of ethics for the parliamentary profession.
-This serves to promote the integrity of practicing parliamentarians in providing services to others, and ensure a consistent approach to professional ethics across the parliamentary profession.
+In 2001, NAP and the American Institute of Parliamentarians jointly adopted a code of professional responsibility for the parliamentary profession.
+This serves to promote the integrity of practicing parliamentarians in providing services to others, and ensure a consistent approach to professional responsibility across the parliamentary profession.

-You can download any of the following documents in the Documents section:
+You can download these and related documents in the Documents section: